-- Requesting a hearing: You and your VA disability lawyer can request an in-person or virtual hearing in which you can submit relevant evidence and present your claim before the judge.
+- Requesting a hearing: You and your VA disability advocate can request an in-person or virtual hearing in which you can submit relevant evidence and present your claim before the judge.

-Before you apply for 100 percent VA disability, consider meeting with a lawyer.
-A VA disability lawyer can let you know what to expect from the application process and help you put together a compelling appeal that gets you the highest rating possible based on your condition.
+Before you apply for 100% VA disability, consider meeting with an advocate.
+A VA disability advocate can let you know what to expect from the application process and help you put together a compelling appeal that gets you the highest rating possible based on your condition.

 Providing Knowledge and Resources

-VA disability lawyers are specifically trained in disability law and can guide you through the entire process.
-They know how to build a winning case, advocate on your behalf to VA claims specialists, and advise you on how to proceed with your claim.
+VA disability advocates are specifically trained in disability law and can guide you through the entire process.
+They know how to build a winning case, speak on your behalf to VA claims specialists, and advise you on how to proceed with your claim.
 When you’re trying to get a 100 percent VA disability rating, you shouldn’t leave it up to chance.
-Instead, recruit the assistance of a seasoned VA disability lawyer.
+Instead, recruit the assistance of a seasoned VA disability advocate.

 Aiding Decision Review Process